jumpinjackie/mapguide-react-layout/docs_dev/content/COMPONENTS.md

 This component supports adding 2 kinds of data

- * Vector data from a local file in any of the following formats:
+ * Local files in any of the following formats:
     * GeoJSON
     * KML
     * TopoJSON
     * GPX
     * IGC
- * Raster data from a remote data source in any of the following formats:
+ * Remote data source in any of the following formats:
     * WMS
+    * WFS

 For vector data, you may specify what projection the data is in.
 Default is EPSG:4326.
 The list of available projections is: